Historic Area Work Permits

 |Step 4||Consideration of your application by the Historic Preservation Commission|

-REMINDER: Many local government offices may need to review your proposed changes before you apply for a HAWP including, but not limited to, Brookeville, Chevy Chase Village, Garrett Park, Kensington, Somerset, and Takoma Park.
+REMINDER: Some local governments may need to review your proposed changes before you apply for a HAWP including, but not limited to, Brookeville, Chevy Chase Village, Garrett Park, Kensington, and Takoma Park.
 If applicable, please check with your municipality before applying for a HAWP.